Steering Clear

 November 29, 2022

-Energy production around the world has evolved quickly over the past couple of years, spurred on by an energy crisis that affected many different countries.
-The automotive industry has kept up with these changes, especially in terms of electric vehicles (EV) and EV technology.
-However, this rapid evolution leaves certain security gaps that attackers can use to victimize car makers, their suppliers, and car owners.
+Energy production around the world has evolved quickly over the past couple of years, spurred on by an energy crisis.
+Likewise, the automotive industry has kept up with this change, with electric vehicles (EVs) becoming more and more prevalent.
+But this rapid evolution leaves certain security gaps that attackers can use.
+This report investigates the cyberthreats launched on the automotive industry in 2021 and 2022, identifying the most prominent attacks, highlighting increasingly high-risk areas, and providing security recommendations and predictions for 2023.

 Critical cyberattacks on the automotive industry